Rent The Brain, Own The Memory

 The AI divide is no longer between firms that use AI and those that don’t.
 The real divide is between firms that are running with commodity AI vendor solutions and those that are purposefully building their own proprietary AI platforms to create growth engines.

 Differentiating between Commoditized AI and Proprietary AI is a critical first step for firms that truly want to be AI-First.
-That then sets the stage for understanding where to invest capital to build proprietary AI platforms, versus where to simply “plug into the AI bandwagon”.
+This distinction guides firms on where to invest in proprietary AI versus adopting off-the-shelf solutions.

 Similarly, AI solutions like GPT, Gemini, and Claude are incredible at general reasoning, summarization, and coding.
 However, every firm can buy the exact same API access for roughly the same price.
-These models, while amazing at what they do, offer limited long-term competitive advantage.
+These models, while amazing at what they do, offer limited long-term competitive advantage because every firm can access the same foundational models.

 The real AI-First revolution is occurring in a second category: Proprietary AI Platforms

-AI-First companies are building retrieval pipelines to feed their highly specialized Small Language Models with structured and unstructured dark data , and then carefully integrating with Large Language Models.
+AI-First companies are building retrieval pipelines to feed specialized Small Language Models with structured and unstructured dark data.
+They then carefully integrate these with Large Language Models to maximize insights.

 These firms are moving from just using canned vendor AI solutions, to building their own proprietary AI platforms to create real long term value.